PSPDFKit/react-native/README.md

 Let's create a simple app that integrates PSPDFKit and uses the react-native-pspdfkit module.

 1. Open `PowerShell` as administrator.
-2. Make sure `react-native-cli` is installed: `npm install -g react-native-cli`.
+2. Make sure `react-native-cli` is installed: `yarn global add react-native-cli`.
-3. Install Windows Tool for React Native: `npm install --global --production windows-build-tools`.
+3. Install Windows Tool for React Native: `yarn add global windows-build-tools`.
 4. Open `x64 Native Tools Command Prompt for VS 2017` program.
 5. Create the app with `react-native init --version=0.53.0 YourApp` in a location of your choice.
 6. Step into your newly created app folder: `cd YourApp`.
-7. Install the Windows helper plugin: `npm install --save-dev rnpm-plugin-windows`.
+7. Install the Windows helper plugin: `yarn add --dev rnpm-plugin-windows`.
-8. Install `react-native-pspdfkit` from GitHub: `npm add github:PSPDFKit/react-native`.
+8. Install `react-native-pspdfkit` from GitHub: `yarn add github:PSPDFKit/react-native`.
-9. Link module `react-native-pspdfkit`: `react-native link react-native-pspdfkit`.
+9. Install all modules for Windows: `yarn install`.
+(Because of a [bug](https://github.com/yarnpkg/yarn/issues/2165) you may need to clean `yarn`'s cache with `yarn cache clean` before.)
-10. Initialize the windows project: `react-native windows`.
+10. Link module `react-native-pspdfkit`: `react-native link react-native-pspdfkit`.
-11. Install all modules for Windows: `npm install`.
+11. Initialize the windows project: `react-native windows`.
 12. Open the Visual Studio solution in `react-native\YourApp\windows`.
 13. Accept and install any required extensions when prompted.
 14. If the settings window opens, click on `Developer` and select `yes`.